 This is an important milestone for Virginia Indian tribes.
 Federal recognition allows tribes to apply for federal grants for housing, health care, and education; allows them to negotiate with the Smithsonian and other institutions for repatriation of ancestral remains and cultural objects; and to have a direct relationship with the federal government.
 Most important for many tribal members, it validates their identity as Native people whose ancestors have known and loved their homelands for thousands of years and who met the first colonists when they arrived here.

-Virginia Foundation for the Humanities has worked with the tribes in Virginia for more than twenty years and in 2007 established Virginia Indian Programs to help redress centuries of historical omission, exclusion and misrepresentation.
+Virginia Humanities has worked with the tribes in Virginia for more than twenty years and in 2007 established Virginia Indian Programs to help redress centuries of historical omission, exclusion and misrepresentation.

 In 2008 we published The Virginia Indian Heritage Trail guidebook and have distributed more than 100,000 copies free of charge through Virginia Tourism Centers as well as to schools, public libraries, and other locations.
 The guidebook provides short histories for eight of the tribes, including the six that just attained federal recognition, plus essays written by tribal leaders, academic experts, and staff about the experiences of Virginia’s Native people.
 It also includes information about museums and interpretive sites, located throughout the state, where visitors can learn more.
 The guide is no longer available in print form, but the second edition can be found in our digital archive, Discovery Virginia, or downloaded as a PDF.